FilipePires98/VehicleSupervising/README.md

 'Project 1 - Harvest Simulation' contains the first assignment, focused on an architecture where concurrency (processes and threads) are a key aspect.

 'Project 2 - Vehicle Supervising' contains the second assignment, focused on a platform based on Apache Kafka that collects and processes information from simulated vehicles.

+'Project 3 - Scientific Computation Platform' contains the third assignment, focused on a scientific computation platform that relies on four of the most relevant quality attributes: performance, availability, scalability and usability.

 ## Authors